gptscript-ai/gptscript/docs/README-USECASES.md

 ### Summarization

-Here is a GPTScript that sends a large document in batches to the LLM and produces a summary of the entire document.
-[Link to example here]
+Here is a GPTScript that sends a large document in batches to the LLM and produces a summary of the entire document. [hamlet-summarizer](../examples/hamlet-summarizer)

 Here is a GPTScript that reads the content of a large SQL database and produces a summary of the entire database.
 [Link to example here]